About The Norwegian Environmental Biobank

 The results have been used in three research projects so far:

-CATCHUP: A project funded by the Research Council of Norway that investigates whether exposure to mixtures of environmental toxicants in vulnerable life periods (pregnancy and early childhood) may impact growth, weight development and metabolic disorders in childhood.
+CATCHUP: A project funded by the Research Council of Norway that investigates whether exposure to cocktails of environmental contaminants in vulnerable life periods (pregnancy and early childhood) may impact growth, weight development and metabolic disorders in childhood.

-NON-PROTECTED: A project funded by the Research Council of Norway that investigates whether the level of the environmental toxicants PFASs in the body may impact responses to childhood vaccines, and the role of the intestinal microflora.
+NON-PROTECTED: A project funded by the Research Council of Norway that investigates whether the level of the environmental contaminants PFASs in the body may impact the development of antibodies after childhood vaccines, and the role of the intestinal microflora.

-European Human Biomonitoring Initiative (HBM4EU): A project funded by the EU that, among other things, examines levels of several environmental toxicants in children and young people from a number of European countries.
+European Human Biomonitoring Initiative (HBM4EU): A project funded by the EU that, among other things, examines levels of several environmental contaminants in children and young people from several European countries.
 The Norwegian data are obtained from the Environmental Biobank.

 Contact information